Some applications have different “modes” that they can run in. That sometimes plays very well with Platform.sh, other times not.

 Many applications have adopted a convention of using a file named

-.env files correctly will, on startup, look for a
+.env files correctly looks, on startup, for a

 .env file should never be used on a Platform.sh environment.